cockroachdb/docs/v22.1/alter-changefeed.md

     ALTER CHANGEFEED {job ID} ADD movr.rides, movr.vehicles WITH initial_scan SET updated UNSET resolved;
     ~~~

-    Explicitly adding the `initial_scan` option will trigger an initial scan on the newly added table.
+    Adding the `initial_scan` option will trigger an initial scan on the newly added table.
 Even though the default behavior during an `ALTER CHANGEFEED` statement is that there will be no initial scan, you can still explicitly define that there should be no initial scan by adding the `no_initial_scan` option in the same way.
 The changefeed does not track the application of this option post scan.
 This means that you will not see the option listed in output or after a `SHOW CHANGEFEED JOB` statement.

 ## Required privileges